-Event LLPG Action Street Naming and Numbering New BLPUs and LPIs are created, as required and referenced to the Street with the Official Address information.
-If the development is on a new site and detailed base mapping is unavailable create the BLPU coordinates either at the start of the referenced Street (RPC = 4) or if an estimate is made of the actual location enter the RPC = 1.
-At this stage if the development is yet to commence on the ground, the Authority Address Custodian must ensure all ACI and development monitoring protocols are in place.
-The BLPU STATE = 1 (under construction / SNN Official Address) must be used.
-Where a new Street has been officially named and the construction work has yet to commence the Street BLPU LOGICAL_STATUS = 6 - Provisional, must be used and a State STATE = 5 - Street for addressing purposes only, must also be used.
+Event LLPG Action has been officially named and the construction work has yet to commence the Street BLPU LOGICAL_STATUS = 6 - Provisional, must be used and a State STATE = 5 - Street for addressing purposes only, must also be used.
 When complete make sure the development addresses are the same as the Official Address captured in the LLPG.
 In other instances if the development site was created as the PAO set these LPIs as historical Records.
-If the development plans change after the initial application, it is possible that some of the following changes are required: If the physical location of a BLPU changes modify the BLPU coordinates. • If the extent of a BLPU changes, modify the BLPU extent if drawn. • If BLPUs are withdrawn reject these Records.
+If the development plans change after the initial application, it is possible that some of the following changes are required: If the physical location of a BLPU changes modify the BLPU coordinates.
+If the extent of a BLPU changes, modify the BLPU extent if drawn.
+If BLPUs are withdrawn reject these Records.
 If BLPUs are added to the development, create additional BLPUs with LOGICAL_STATUS = 6 - Provisional BLPU.
 Upon commencement of the construction of a new Street a Street BLPU LOGICAL_STATUS = 1 - Approved BLPU, must be used and STATE = 1 - Under Construction, must be used.
 Completion LOGICAL_STATUS = 1 - Approved BLPU and Approved Preferred LPI, must be used.
 BLPU STATE = 2 - in use, must be used.
 If an original site BLPU and LPI were created the PAO should be amended to, for example, "Former Development Site", including an appropriate description of the site.
 LOGICAL_STATUS = 8 - Historical for the site BLPU and LPI must be used together with the appropriate End Date.
 BLPU STATE = 4 - no longer in use must be used.
 Upon completion of construction when public access has been granted to the Street or part thereof, STATE = 2 - Open, must be used.
 Occupation None - unless there is a change to incorporate a house / building name by the occupier, for example Rose Cottage, which must be agreed by the SNN Authority as an Official Address.
 In this case either add the building name to the PAO or SAO or create an Alternative LPI Record against the BLPU.
 If it is a commercial premise the Organisation Name Record must also be completed, if known.
-Base mapping amended to include full details of estate Where RPC = 2 is used to indicate the most spatially accurate position pending base map updates (see Section 6.3.11.8 ), then use SNN Application Cross Reference SOURCE = "S3" and start date of Application Cross Reference Record to identify those BLPUs that need to be checked.
-Amend BLPU coordinates and RPC value to reflect the new BLPU centroid coordinate, if necessary.
-If appropriate, BLPU extents should be created or amended.
-This process should also be adopted if the SNN Authority administrative area is subject to an Ordnance Survey Improvement Programme, in terms of repositioning any BLPU that is affected by a programme.
+Base mapping amended to Where RPC = 2 is used to indicate the most spatially accurate position pending base map updates (see Section 6.3.11.3), then use SNN